NIH-NCPI/ncpi-fhir-platform-evaluation/README.md

 Once this is done, you'll need to then install the program itself:
     python setup.py develop

+Alternatively, you can do both with a single command:
+    pip install -e .

+(users can drop the -e argument if they aren't planning to perform any debugging)

-Develop can be any of the standard setup.py arguments (install, etc), however, I find it easier to debug using the "develop" option.
-Once the test suite is more stable, it will probably be preferable to not use the develop option.
+I find it easier to debug using the "develop" option.
+Once the test suite is more stable, it will probably be preferable to not use the develop option unless the user plans to make changes to the test suite itself.

 # Standard Linux Help
 Users can always get a listing of options using the argument --help